graphprotocol/rfcs/rfcs/0002-ethereum-tracing-cache.md

 ## Terminology

-Ethereum cache: The new API proposed here.
+_Ethereum cache_: The new API proposed here.

 ## Detailed Design